The conjunctivitis that developed in my eye, was a body-mind connection wake-up call to tell me that I wasn't seeing straight!

 By the 4th day, my pink eye was decidedly better.
 By the 5th day, it was all but gone.
 Just as the Internet promised, it resolved on its own in 4-7 days.

-Dr Christiane Northrup, a beloved holistic doctor for women, in her book, Women's Bodies Women's Wisdom states that "illness is the only form of mediation that Americans practice."
+It has often been stated that "illness is the only form of mediation that Americans practice."
 This is so true!
-She is right on the money, although it is hard to accept that in light of my eye infection.
+This thinking is right on the money, although it is hard to accept that in light of my eye infection.

 I am one who meditates regularly, but as is true of most everyone, sometimes life gets the better of me.
 As I reflected on my conjunctivitis, I had to ask myself, to what purpose does my pink eye serve??